 The preparedness and response of hospitals to the outbreak garnered monumental press, some positive and some exceptionally negative.
 This media coverage, combined with concern around new hospital procedures and care, has had a significant impact on the patient experience.

-As hospitals were thrust into the spotlight, we have seen a renewed focus on PR, brand management and communication - and all of these efforts have placed strong focus on the patient experience.
-And as we head into 2021, this is not going to change anytime soon - COVID-19 is still a part of our lives and hospital marketers have to remember this as they put together their strategies for the new year.
+As hospitals were thrust into the spotlight, we have seen a renewed focus on PR, brand management and communication - and all of these efforts have placed strong focus on the patient experience and this has been a theme since 2020 and 2021.
+And as we head into 2022, this is not going to change anytime soon - COVID-19 is still a part of our lives and hospital marketers have to remember this as they put together their strategies for the new year.

 Here, we take a look at the most promising trends and tactics to use for healthcare marketing in the coming year, and we provide some thoughts on the future of hospital marketing as we head into the new normal.